mszegedy/plea/story/ch-7.md

 These next words of Alexey's had to be the most careful of all.
 "No. Not... quite.
 I... what did you talk about, with Mom?
 Because..."

 "Stop asking questions, Alexey, and just get to the damn point!
-You°re not Socrates!
+You're not Socrates!
 What do you _want_ from me?"

 "I'm sorry, this is so difficult.
 It's just... a lot of what I talked about with Mom was, well, her.
 It was about her.
 Because she was..."